 Uniform issue ? what is supplied etc.?
 A temporary uniform is provided until initial training courses are completed.
 Once you have successfully completed your 7 day recruit course you will be given your own personal issue

 What roles are there within a volunteer brigade?
 A large number of people within a brigade are required to be fully operational fire-fighters.
 However not all brigade roles require operational readiness.
-Support personnel are an integral part of the New Zealand Fire Service and the brigades they are members of, such roles include volunteer fire police, volunteer operational support and/or volunteer brigade non operational and administrative support. ( more info )
+Support personnel are an integral part of Fire and Emergency New Zealand and the brigades they are members of, such roles include volunteer fire police, volunteer operational support and/or volunteer brigade non operational and administrative support. ( more info )

-HOW TO JOIN - Volunteers need to live or work close to the fire station to be able to safely respond to emergencies ( see map ) - Volunteers must pass a medical test paid for by the Fire Service. - A Police security check is required - Prospective volunteers undergo an interview and selection process with the brigade and the chief fire officer For more information about becoming a Volunteer Firefighter at Porirua, please email us at the link below
+HOW TO JOIN – Volunteers need to live or work close to the fire station to be able to safely respond to emergencies ( see map ) – Volunteers must pass a medical test paid for by Fire and Emergency New Zealand. – A Police security check is required – Prospective volunteers undergo an interview and selection process with the brigade and the chief fire officer For more information about becoming a Volunteer Firefighter at Porirua, please email us at the link below